tbranyen/site-content/posts/diffhtml/post.md

 obvious qualifier for consideration over fringe side projects or well written, but not maintained codebases.

-Why bring the long previous paragraph up?
-Because, what are typically not considered, are modern browser standards.
+What are typically not considered, are modern browser standards.
 This is probably due to [low browser support](http://caniuse.com/#search=web%20components), inconsistent or [outdated](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/content) specification resources, [slow